Netherlands Employer of Record Services

 At minimum, employee’s must be paid 70% of their usual salary for the entire period of 2 years, up to the cap of the maximum daily wage set by the Dutch government.
 It is common, however, for employers to offer more than the minimum, and companies regularly offer contracts topping up sick pay to 100% of the employee’s salary, uncapped, for the first year of sickness.

 Read on or speak to a member of our team now

-We have extensive experience helping businesses expand their workforce in Norway.
+We have extensive experience helping businesses expand their workforce in the Netherlands.
 Take a look at our areas of expertise to find out more:

-Unsure what’s required when employing staff in Norway?
-Find out about Norway Work Permits and Visas here
+Unsure what’s required when employing staff in the Netherlands?
+Find out about Netherlands Work Permits and Visas

-Wondering what it’s like to work in Norway?
+Wondering what it’s like to work in the Netherlands?
 We’ve got you covered in our extensive guide

-Learn more about how you can attract and retain staff in Norway with both statutory and enhanced employee benefits
+Learn more about how you can attract and retain staff in the Netherlands with both statutory and enhanced employee benefits

 Without Agility EOR, our ability to move quickly and scale would be extremely limited.
 Superb work from A to Z.